nabilnaja/leetcode/src/string/leetcode3/README.md

 * Complexity analysis

-Time complexity: .
+Time complexity: O(n).

-Space complexity: .
+Space complexity: O(min(m,n)). m is the size of the HashSet and it's size The size of the Set is upper bounded by the size of the string n and the size of the charset/alphabet m.